nikhil8182/daily_sales/README.md

    pip install -r requirements.txt
    ```
 4. Create a `.env` file based on `.env.example`
+5. Add your Firebase service account key file as `fb_key_1.json` in the project root
-5. Run the application:
+6. Run the application:
    ```
    python run.py
    ```
-6. Access the application at http://localhost:5001
+7. Access the application at http://localhost:5001

 ### Production Deployment on AWS EC2